mike1393/image-classifier-tf2-google-cloud/README.md

 2. How to serve the prediction on the cloud.

 Hence, in this project, I will:
-1. Create a training pipeline using transfer learning with custom dataset.
+1. Create a training pipeline using transfer learning with a custom dataset.
 2. Train the model on Google Cloud AI Platform
 3. Create a web app that interacts with the model prediction
 4. Deploy the web app through Google Cloud Run.

 ## Data
-For simplicity, the dataset I used for this project is food-11, which contains 16643 food images grouped in 11 major food categories.
-The dataset can be downloaded at [Kaggle](https://www.kaggle.com/datasets/vermaavi/food11), which originates from [EPFL-Food Image Dataset](https://www.epfl.ch/labs/mmspg/downloads/food-image-datasets/).
+For simplicity, the dataset I used for this project is food-11, containing 16,643 food images grouped in 11 major food categories.
+You can download the dataset at [Kaggle](https://www.kaggle.com/datasets/vermaavi/food11), which originates from [EPFL-Food Image Dataset](https://www.epfl.ch/labs/mmspg/downloads/food-image-datasets/).

-The dataset comes with three folders, Evaluate, Train and Validation.
-There are in total 11 categories.
+The dataset comes in three folders, Evaluate, Train, and Validation.
+There are, in total, 11 categories.
 Each image file has a naming format of ```<class_id>_<img_id>.jpg```.
 For example, 0_1.jpg means the first image in class 0 (Bread).
-I further processed the dataset by grouping them in classess to simplify later operations.
+I further processed the dataset by grouping them into classes to simplify later operations.

 <table>
 <tr>